Tour guides

 • Saint Pierre, the historical center

 This spot once served as a Gallo-Roman port and is named after the patron saint of fishermen.
 The port’s entryway was previously located in Saint-Pierre Square before being filled in.
 In olden days, the neighborhood was home to many shopkeepers and to this day streets carry the names of ancient trades: Chai des Farines (grain storehouse) street, Argentiers (silversmith) street, Bahutiers (trunk sellers) street… The Saint-Pierre district is lively and pleasant to visit thanks to limited automobile traffic.
 Looking to rest for a while?
 Sit out front a restaurant or café before treating yourself to a shopping session in the many, local businesses.
-And above all, don’t hesitate to contact a Tourist guide in Bordeaux who will take you on a real journey through time.
+And above all, don’t hesitate to contact a Tour guide in Bordeaux who will take you on a real journey through time.

 • The Quays